Wesley16838/frontend_interview/README.md

 5.  ### What is this

-    Basically, Depends on how the function is called and this keyword refers to the object it belongs to.
-It has different values depending on where it is used.
-It has different values depending on where it is used:
+    Basically, this keyword refers to the object it belongs to and It has different values depending on where it is used:

     - The default this refers to the global object
     - In a function, this refers to the global object, whereas this is undefined in strict mode